 During the year, the Audit Committee's discussions have been broad ranging.
-In addition to the 6 formally convened Audit Committee meetings from 1 January

-2017 to the date of this report, the Audit Committee has had regular contact and meetings with the Investment Manager, the Administrator and the Auditor.
+In addition to the 4 formally convened Audit Committee meetings during the year, the Audit Committee has had regular contact and meetings with the Investment Manager, the Administrator and the Auditor.
 These meetings and discussions focused on, but were not limited to: